-Audit Scotland is a statutory body set up in April 2000, under the Public Finance and Accountability (Scotland) Act 2000.
+Audit Scotland is a statutory body set up in April 2000 under the Public Finance and Accountability (Scotland) Act 2000.
 It provides services to the Accounts Commission and the Auditor General for Scotland.
-Together they ensure that the Scottish Executive and public sector bodies in Scotland are held to account for the proper, efficient and effective use of around £17 billion of public funds.
+Together they ensure that the Scottish Executive and public sector bodies in Scotland are held to account for the proper, efficient and effective use of public funds.